univariatems performs preliminary univariate robust model selection in linear regression

 thresh

-—threshold which defines the variables to retain.scalar | struct.The default value of thresh is 0.10 that is all variables which in univariate robust regression had a p-value smaller than 0.10 are retained.
+—threshold that defines the variables to retain.scalar | struct.The default value of thresh is 0.10, that is all variables which in univariate robust regression had a p-value smaller than 0.10 are retained.

 If thresh is a struct it is possible to specify whether the threshold is based on (robust) p-values or (robust) R2.

-If thresh is a struct it may contain one of the the following fields
+If thresh is a struct it may contain one of the the following fields:

 Value | Description |